grafted-in/dev-onboarding/README.md

           3. **Use VirtualBox to take a snapshot of the machine before you make any changes.** This will make it much easier to undo bad choices.
 We recommend that you take snapshots before doing any major changes to your system.
 (In VirtualBox you can take a snapshot by clicking on your machine and selecting the *Snapshots* tab next to the *Details* tab.)
       5. Enable bidirectional clipboard (so you can copy/paste between host and VM): *Devices -> Shared Clipboard -> Bidirectional*.
       6. Log in to this machine (credentials will be provided separately).
+      7. **NOTE:** We have encountered issues where sometimes the pre-built image does not work on certain computers.
+In this case you need to build your image from scratch!
   2. Open a terminal.
       * **NOTE:** In the NixOS terminal copy has the shortcut `Ctrl+Shift+C` and paste has the shortcut `Ctrl+Shift-V`.
 These are different than normal and it's easy to get confused!
 You can also use the right-click menu to copy/paste or look up the shortcuts again.
   3. Upgrade to latest: `sudo nixos-rebuild switch --upgrade`